elunna/nerfhack-changelog/README.md

 * Implement behavior for cursed potion of gain ability (xnh)
 * More potion breathing effects (xnh)
 * Thrown potions of hallucination confuse monsters (Evil)
-* Potion of paralysis lasts 3-24 turns on monsters (Evil)
+* Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (Evil)
 * Withering can be cured by quaffing holy water.
-* Blessed restore ability only restores a few levels (Evil).
+* Blessed restore ability only restores a few levels (Evil)
-* Potions of paralysis have less effect when diluted (from EvilHack).
+* potions of gain energy grant a lot more energy and get an alchemy recipe (from xNetHack).

 ### WANDS